Tag Archives: Bloggers

 Trouble Awaits if I Forget

 Had someone patiently explained the concept of “presume competence” and exactly why it was so important would I have been able to hear them?
 Had someone explained the relationship between depression, lack of self-esteem, how ALL children, whether they are verbal or not, whether they appear to understand or not, internalize what is said and thought of them, I probably would have understood.
 I might have even felt the surge of hope I was so desperate for and that I felt so many years later when someone actually did take the time to patiently explain these concepts.
 If someone went on to describe the problematic and ultimately destructive issues related to functioning labels I might have been able to comprehend, not right away, but I would certainly have found those concepts intriguing and would have wanted to know more.
 Would these ideas have been enough to change the trajectory we found ourselves on?
 I like to think the answer is yes.
-I am just grateful enough Autistic people took the time and energy to explain to me when they did.
+I am just grateful, enough Autistic people took the time and energy to explain to me when they did.
 These concepts are the basis for everything I do and think regarding Autism and my daughter.

 Just a year ago, when I began to read the blogs of Autistics who were in their early 20′s, 30′s, 40′s and *gasp* 50′s my understanding changed radically and rapidly.
 I started to see that if I wanted a personal place to vent I could do so in a support group or in a personal journal, but that what I wrote about on a public blog or submitted to the Huffington Post was reaching far more than just a few family members and close friends.
 Things were easily misunderstood, my intentions were mistaken, the message I was sending was misconstrued.
 Slowly, slowly over time I began to realize just how skewed public perception was and how that perception was affecting public policy, the media, where money was being spent.
 I heard repeatedly how public perception played out in people’s lives.
 I became aware of how pervasive the inequality and injustice was and remains and I became determined to speak out about it.
 This was no longer just about my hopes and dreams for my children.
 This was about human rights being blatantly ignored.

 And yet, all of this is tricky.
 There’s a huge danger of being seduced by one’s own ego.
 When either of my children become boosters for my self worth and ego I know problems will arise.
 When being a parent of an autistic child gives me a platform that I otherwise would not have available to me, I need to acknowledge that.
 Regardless of whether I asked for it, intended or even wanted that platform, I have to respect its presence.
 When being the parent of an autistic child becomes my identity, I know I’ve drifted away from where I need to be.
-Writing about my Autistic child cannot be “who” I am.
+My Autistic child is not “who” I am.
 That’s putting way too much pressure on any child, and it sets up an unhealthy and untenable relationship.
 Trouble certainly awaits me if I forget that.

 A Peek at the Hudson River taken from the Highline